-Status: Construction Underway - 45% complete
+Status: Construction Underway - 60% complete

 Summary: This project will increase high occupancy vehicle (HOV) capacity by adding a second HOV lane in both directions along I-5 between SR-55 and SR-57 for approximately 3 miles in Santa Ana.
-Construction began on February 20, 2019, and during the quarter activities included completion of installation of retaining walls at Lincoln Avenue and removal of debris associated with demolition of the HOV ramp bridge at Main Street (in early August 2019) and construction of retaining walls and roadway sub base in the median.
+Construction began on February 20, 2019.
+During the quarter, activities included electrical, signage, drainage and construction of roadway base under the median space vacated by the HOV ramp bridge at Main Street.
 The project is expected to be completed in early 2021.
+OCTA has been working with Caltrans to extend lane closure hours and work windows where possible due to significantly less traffic on freeways and streets from the stay-at-home order as a result of the COVID-19 pandemic.